-This call for proposals is divided into four lots, each with its own specific objectives and priorities, as indicated below.
+This call for proposals is divided in three lots, each with its own specific objectives and priorities, as indicated under 2.1.3.
 Within the general objective in each lot, the proposed actions may address one or more of the specific objectives of the lot.